wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 mutable|57|1,057,077
 immutable|6|57078

+Numbers speaks for themselves, creating less objects takes out a lot of stress from the GC.
+In the next section let's take a look how this impacts on performance.

+## Performance

-Finally let's measure how this impacts on performance.
+Finally let's measure how allocating less objects therefore running garbage collection less often impacts on performance.

 {% codeblock lang:ruby %}